-Throat cancer can cause a variety of symptoms, based on the exact location of the cancer.
-Signs and symptoms of this condition may be nonspecific, and may overlap with symptoms from various other, less serious conditions.
-Tobacco use is a major risk factor for throat cancer, though alcohol and other factors may play a role as well.
-Infection with human papillomavirus, or HPV, is linked to an increased risk for cancer of the larynx, often called the voice box.
+Throat cancer typically refers to cancers arising from tissue in the throat, voicebox or tonsils.
+Cancer in these locations can cause a variety of symptoms, dending on the exact location and size of the tumor.
+Signs and symptoms of throat cancer may be nonspecific and overlap with symptoms from other, less serious conditions.
+Tobacco and moderate to heavy alcohol use are the primary risk factor for throat cancer.
+Infection with certain strains of the human papillomavirus (HPV) is linked to an increased risk for some types of throat cancer.

-While not always present, when a persistent lump in the neck is noticed, it should be evaluated by a doctor.
+Throat cancers can potentially cause a lump in the neck, although this symptom is not always present.
 Transient neck lumps are often noticed with upper respiratory infections, such as strep throat.
-Neck lumps are frequently just enlarged lymph glands that are reacting to an infection.
-When the infection clears, the lymph glands return to their regular size.
-But if a lump occurs in the absence of an infection, or persists long after the infection goes away, it may not be a simple lymph node.
+Neck lumps associated with upper respiratory infections represent enlarged lymph nodes that are reacting to the infection.
+When the infection clears, the lymph nodes return to their regular size.
+A neck lump that occurs in the absence of an infection or persists long after an infection goes away may signal throat cancer or another serious condition.

 Depending on the exact location of the throat cancer, a host of other symptoms may manifest.
 Some throat cancers provoke ear pain, which can be severe.
 People with cancer of the tonsils may notice blood in their saliva and experience pain at the back of the throat when eating acidic foods, like citrus fruit or tomato sauce.
 Unintended weight loss can occur with any throat cancer, although this is generally not an early symptom.